bumbu/svg-pan-zoom/README.md

 It works cross-browser and supports both inline SVGs and SVGs in HTML 'object' or 'embed' elements.

+> If you're looking for version 2.3.x you can find it in [v2.3.x branch](https://github.com/ariutta/svg-pan-zoom/tree/v2.3.x)

 Demos
 -----
  Pan and zoom the SVG tiger on github pages: